fybrik/fybrik/docs/BacwardCompatibility.md

 The first step of adding a new version is to "pick a conversion strategy.
 Since custom resource objects need to be able to be served at both versions, that means they will sometimes be served at a different version than their storage version.
-In order for this to be possible, the custom resource objects must sometimes be converted between the version they are stored at and the version they are served at.
-If the conversion involves schema changes and requires custom logic, a conversion **Webhook** should be used.
-If there are no schema changes, the default **None** conversion strategy may be used and only the apiVersion field will be modified when serving different versions."
+In order for this to be possible, the custom resource objects must sometimes be converted between the version they are stored at and the version they are served at."
+If the conversion does not involve CRD schema changes, the default **None** conversion strategy may be used and only the apiVersion field will be modified when serving different versions.

-Due to some Fybrik customers' limitations, we cannot use Webhooks in Fybrik deployments.
+If the conversion does change schema and requires custom logic, Kubernetes suggests using webhooks to implement this custom conversation, and setting the conversation strategy as **Webhook**.
+However, due to some Fybrik customers' limitations, we cannot use Webhooks in Fybrik deployments.
 Therefore, below we investigate possible CRD changes without changing its schema.
+Adn in the future will check possible in-house solutions.

 #### CRD changes with None conversation strategy
 When we use the None conversation strategy, we are able to change a required field in version v1 to an optional field in v2.
 In addition, we are able to add a new  optional field in v2.
-These changes are inline with compatibility examples from [\[5\]](#5)
+These changes are inline with compatibility examples from [\[5\]](#references)

 *Note:* If we go from previous API version to a new one without supporting the previous version, let say `v1alpha1` and a cluster API server has stored objects of the previous version, we will get an error similar to the following: